JoeanAmier/XHS-Downloader/README_EN.md

 <p>⭐ Mac OS, Windows 10 and above users can go to <a href="https://github.com/JoeanAmier/XHS-Downloader/releases/latest">Releases</a> or <a href="https://github.com/JoeanAmier/XHS-Downloader/actions">Actions</a> to download the program package, unzip it, open the program folder, and double-click to run <code>main</code> to use.</p>
 <p>⭐ This project includes GitHub Actions for automatic building executable files.
 Users can use GitHub Actions to build the latest source code into executable files at any time!</p>
 <p>⭐ For the automatic building executable files tutorial, please refer to the <code>Build of Executable File Guide</code> section of this document.
 If you need a more detailed step-by-step tutorial with illustrations, please <a href="https://mp.weixin.qq.com/s/TorfoZKkf4-x8IBNLImNuw">check out this article</a>!</p>
-<p><strong>Note: The executable file <code>main</code> for Mac OS may need to be launched from the terminal command line; Due to device limitations, the Mac OS executable file has not been tested and its availability cannot be guaranteed!</strong></p>
+<p><strong>Note: Due to the macOS platform's executable file <code>main</code> not being code-signed, it will be restricted by system security measures on first run.
+Please execute the command <code>xattr -cr main.app</code> in the terminal to remove the security flag, after which it can run normally.</strong></p>
 <p>If you use the program in this way, the default download path for files is: <code>.\_internal\Volume\Download</code>; the configuration file path is: <code>.\_internal\Volume\settings.json</code></p>
 <h3>Update Methods</h3>
 <p><strong>Method 1:</strong> Download and extract the files, then copy the old version of the <code>_internal\Volume</code> folder into the new version's <code>_internal</code> folder.</p>